overhide/overhide/docs/glossary.md

 #### data-steward

-Implementation dependant--each *overhide* broker is expected to leverage a decentralized persistence network (e.g. [IPFS](decentralization.html)).
+Implementation dependant--each *overhide* broker is expected to leverage a decentralized persistence network (e.g. [IPFS](https://ipfs.io/)).
+The concept of *stewards* is an important aspect of keeping *overhide* [decentralized](decentralization.html).

 Consider a decentralized persistence network with many peers, some of which are *overhide* brokers.
 One or more *overhide* brokers that are peers on this network may be subscribed to by a user.
 Peers on the network that are subscribed-to *overhide* brokers are "stewards" of a user's data.

 An "active" data-steward is an *overhide* broker that the user can write data against.
 Read-only data-stewards are "passive".
 The active data-steward is the source of truth for the user's most current data.
 Passive data-stewards are eventually consistent, pending network delays.
 Passive data-stewards necessarily error-out on writes.
 Having more than one "active" data-steward may lead to write race-conditions on the distributed persistence network with unknown consequences.

 It is up to the user--the user's tooling--to manage data stewardship via the [broker API](broker.html#tag-data-stewardship).

+#### GUID -- Globally Unique ID

+The *overhide* system expects brokers to be peers on a distributed persistence network as per the [decentralization write-up](decentralization.md).

+Each client to *overhider* brokers has their data shared on this network.
+A client's data on this network is referenced using GUIDs -- Globally Unique IDs.
+E.g. GUIDs on the [IPFS](https://ipfs.io/) network are IPNS names as discussed in the [decentralization write-up](decentralization.md).

+GUIDs are used heavily for [managing data stewardship via the broker APIs](broker.html#tag-data-stewardship).

 #### working-memory, permanent-memory, shared-memory (persistence-status)